Goalsum/TataruBook/docs/tables_and_views.md

 ## prices

 The unit price of an asset, used to convert a non-standard asset to the [standard asset]({{ site.baseurl }}/tables_and_views.html#standard_asset) (home currency) when needed.
-An asset can have at most one price per day, which is considered to be the price of the asset at the end of that day.
-For assets such as stocks, which have intraday price movements, the asset price is the closing price of the day.
-Therefore, if an asset is bought or sold in the transaction for a given day, the actual price (real-time price) in that transaction can be unequal to the price (closing price) of that asset in the `prices` table for that day.
+An asset can have at most one unit price per day, i.e., the unit price of the asset at the end of that day.
+For assets such as stocks, which have intraday price movements, the asset's unit price is the closing price of the day.
+Therefore, if an asset is bought or sold in the transaction for a given day, the actual unit price (real-time price) in that transaction can be unequal to the unit price (closing price) of that asset in the `prices` table for that day.
 (See [start_stats]({{ site.baseurl }}/tables_and_views.html#start_stats) view for an example)

 **Fields**
 - `price_date` (string): date, not allowed to be empty, fixed to ISO 8601 format: yyyy-mm-dd.